-Roofing including Roof Space Repair Category 2 Notes ROOF: The external roof fabric has been affected by aging and weathering.
-There are uneven, chipped and slipped slates noted.
+Roofing including Roof Space Repair Category 2 Notes ROOF: The external roof fabric has been affected by general weathering and aging.
+There are uneven and chipped slates noted.
 Natural slate roofs by their very nature will require a higher degree of monitoring and maintenance expenditure.
 Further advice will be available from a reputable roofing contractor, if necessary.
-There are valley style gutters.
-These can be problematic especially within older buildings and maintenance should be undertaken regularly.
-The flat roof detail over the rear dormer projection has been overlaid in a material of a limited lifespan.
+The sections of flat roofs are clad in materials of a limited life expectancy.
 Flat roofs are not best suited to a wet climate, and will require a higher degree of monitoring and maintenance expenditure.
 Further advice will be available from a reputable roofing contractor, if necessary.
-ROOF SPACE: Within the limitations of my severely restricted inspection, staining is noted to some roof void timbers.
-There would appear to be limited insulation installed.
-The current levels may not meet the current energy efficiency standards/ regulations.
+There are valley gutters.
+These can be problematic especially within older buildings and maintenance should be undertaken regularly.
+ROOF SPACE: There is evidence of wood boring insect infestation.
+This appears to be Bark Beetle which requires no immediate repair.
+The vendor has advised that a thorough inspection of the roof void area has been carried out by Richard & Starling on the 19th of May 2025.
+The inspection highlighted the existence of Bark Beetle.
+Any documentation relating to the inspection, along with its findings should be retained and held with the title deeds.
+Localised areas of damaged sarking boarding is noted.